 Peppermint

 My favorite in DIY lip products.
-It produces a cooling and tingling sensation that promotes circulation to the lips, created a slightly plumped effect.
-It's also such as a great, fresh scent.
+It produces a cooling and tingling sensation that promotes circulation to the lips, creating a slightly plumped effect.
+It's also such a great, fresh scent.

 Lavender